danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 Any time you have a situation where money grows on money, like dividends growing on dividends or interest growing on interest, you get compounding.

-And any time you have a situation where money grows on money over long periods of time, you get exponential growth—which is what gives compounding its power and what will make your money mushroom into a giant nest egg.
+And any time you have a situation where money grows on money over long periods of time, you get **exponential growth**—which is what gives compounding its power and what will make your money mushroom into a giant nest egg.

 Imagine the peach in James and the Giant Peach.
 It starts out as a small, normal-sized, tasty peach.
 And then grows wildly into a magical Giant Peach.
 You want your money to grow wildly into a magical Giant Peach.
 And it can do so with the help of sweet compounding.